User Management

 Team Member Leaves

-1. First, disable their account immediately
+1. Disable their account immediately to revoke access

-3. Export user list for records
+3. Export the user list for your records

 Troubleshooting